Lead Registrant VS Member Registrant: what is at stake for each role?

 • enter the SIEF, refer to data, and create his registration member dossier.

-Now that we know what both roles entail, let’s look at the actual pros and cons of each of them:
+Now that we know what both roles entail, let’s look at the actual Advantages and Disadvantages of each of them:

 For Members

-For Members, there is less technical work to be done as the main part of the dossier is prepared by the LR.
-All there is to do is pay for the LoA to gain access to all the information you need + prepare your individual dossier with your own specific data.
+For Members, there is less technical work to be done since most of the dossier is prepared by the Lead Registrant.
+You need to pay the LoA to access all the necessary data, and then create your individual dossier with your own information.

 Herebelow is a summary of the data required for both LR dossiers and MR dossiers: